RitheshKumar/RitheshKumar.github.io/_posts/2014-07-17-Mono2Stereo.markdown

 project-date: Spring 2016
 client: Start Bootstrap
 category: Audio Plugins, Realtime DSP
 description: A simple plugin to convert a mono track to stereo sound.
 Contains intuitive spatialization controls.
-Click  <a href="https://youtu.be/n-KHsZCjAZs">here</a> for video.
+Click  <a href="https://youtu.be/n-KHsZCjAZs">here</a> for video and <a href="https://github.com/RitheshKumar/StereoPluginV2">here</a> for Github link.

 ---